How to Get a Contractor’s License in New Jersey

 Did you know that construction jobs account for 2.9% of all jobs nationally?
 In New Jersey, 3.8% of all wage and salary workers work in construction.

-Each state has seen a decline in the need for construction because of the pandemic, but things are changing.
+Each state saw a decline in the need for construction because of the pandemic, but things are now changing.
 New Jersey is in need of contractors, but the state requires businesses and individuals to register for their work.

-Keep reading to learn how to get a contractor's license in New Jersey.
+Keep reading to learn how to get a New Jersey contractor license.

 Who Needs a Contractor's License?